If you buy something through a link on this page, we may earn a small commission. How this works.

 - Chicory inulin: Extract from chicory root.

 - High-performance (HP) inulin: Manufacturers create HP inulin by removing the shorter molecules from it.

 Fiber supplements that are closely related to inulin are fructooligosaccharides, also known as oligofructose.

 Improves digestive health

 Inulin can help promote this balance.
 In fact, studies have shown that inulin can help stimulate the growth of beneficial bacteria (1).

 For many people, inulin may also help relieve symptoms of constipation.

-One analysis found that people taking inulin experienced more frequent bowel movements and improved stool consistency (8).
+One analysis found that people taking inulin experienced more frequent bowel movements and improved stool consistency (7).

 Promotes weight loss